chantastic/reactcontext.com/README.md

 ## Provide value

 A Context's `value` can take any shape.
-Here are examples of valid Context, using a default `value`:
+Here are examples of valid Contexts, using a default `value`:

 ```jsx
 let StringContext = React.createContext("string");